Drink guide

 Where should I start for old fashioned?

-Start with American Malt, Kentucky 74, Old Fashioned Aromatic Bitters, then open the bottle that sounds closest to the drink or moment you have in mind.
+Start with Kentucky 74 Non-Alcoholic Bourbon, Non-Alcoholic American Malt, Old Fashioned Aromatic Bitters, then open the bottle that sounds closest to the drink or moment you have in mind.

 How should I choose between close options?